 Each area within the curriculum has its own STAPPS assessment sheet.
-Areas of learning are sequenced into statements that build sequential learning and knowledge.
-These statements are organised in 'Tiers' that group sequential learning towards achievable outcomes.
+Areas of learning are sequenced into 'I can' statements that build sequential learning and knowledge.
+The I can statements are organised in 'Tiers' that group sequential learning towards achievable outcomes.
 Each STAPPS statement describes a specific skill, piece of knowledge, behaviour or ability that children should learn to progress in the subject.